veronique1415/veronique-desrochers-captsone/README.md

 <details>
 <summary>Problem</summary>
 ### Problem

-Why is your app needed?
-Background information around any pain points or other reasons.

 I personnaly think that in the world we live in, in 2024 and in a really dynamic and fast-paced city like Montreal, if you have a brand or side business and you don't have a good branding like an instagram page, functional website, your logo, to name a few, to highlight your products, it's really hard to grow and not be outshined by other similar businesses.